Table of Contents

 IoT devices often rely on real-time data exchange for monitoring and control purposes.
 Jitter can cause delays in data delivery, leading to inaccuracies in sensor readings, delayed responses, or disruptions in IoT device communication.
 This can affect areas such as smart home automation, industrial IoT, or healthcare monitoring systems.

-Online gaming requires low latency and consistent network performance to ensure smooth gameplay and real-time interaction among players.
+Online gaming requires low latency/good latency and consistent network performance to ensure smooth gameplay and real-time interaction among players.
 Jitter can lead to delays and variations in the transmission of game data, causing lag, disconnections, or inconsistent player movements.
 This can disrupt the gaming experience and negatively impact competitiveness and user satisfaction.

 Video streaming platforms like Netflix, YouTube, or live streaming services rely on a continuous flow of data to provide high-quality, uninterrupted video playback.
 Jitter can cause buffering delays, intermittent freezes, or fluctuations in video quality.
 Viewers may experience buffering pauses or sudden shifts in video resolution, leading to a suboptimal streaming experience.